ColinHMurdoch/Multiple-Servo-Driver/README.md

 # Multiple-Servo-Driver

-An ArduinoProgram to drive up to 6 servos on an Arduino Nano/Uno
+An ArduinoProgram to drive up to 6 servos on an Arduino Nano

-This program allows control of up to six low cost servo motors which may be sed for controlling model railway turnouts, signals or accessories using a small arduino processor.
+This program allows control of up to six low cost servo motors which may be used for controlling model railway turnouts, signals or accessories using a small arduino processor.
 It was originnaly intended for an arduino Nano.
+It would be possible to use this on an arduino Uno.

 The program allows setting end points for the movement of the servos using a number of pushbuttons.
 These values are stored in the EEPROM of the microprocessor.